grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The boat now was totally silent in a way that only submarines could be.
 Surface ships were constantly swamped with sound --- water moving, the never-ceasing racket of the wind passing over the boat, and of course the loud rumble of the engines was rarely ever stopped at sea.
 A submarine was held suspended in a medium that ironically both transmitted sound better than air, but also isolated human ears evolved for sound that moved through air.
 It was silent enough that Percy could hear Hemi controlling his steady breathing to keep it from impinging on his contact.

-With the boat shut down and nothing to do, Shakes sat on the floor of the control room with his legs dangling down through the hatch, smoking a cigarette.
+With the boat shut down and nothing to do, Shakes sat on the deck of the control room with his legs dangling down through the hatch, smoking a cigarette.
 Percy could hear his long draws on the cigarette, and the paper crackling as it was burned away by the coal lighting Shakes' face in the dark.

 Hemi had shut off all the filters they normally had to engage on the sonar to filter out any contact signal from their own noise.
 In the earpiece, Percy could hear an unusually rich cross-spectrum white noise that was the background sound of the deep ocean.
 Smack in the middle was the whirring and crackling of the contact's propellers stirring through the water.
 Hemi was extremely good at keeping the sonar mics tracking the source, so they rarely wavered in intensity.The signal was so clear she could almost see the propellers moving, her mind playing a strangely synaesthetic game of converting sound input into a visual stimulation.